boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ## Service Contact Instance Affinity

-Instance affinity means that packets that belong to a flow associated with a service should always be sent to the same Egress CATS-Forwarder which will forward them to the same service contact instance.
+Instance affinity means that packets that belong to a flow associated with a service should always be sent to the same service contact instance.
 Furthermore, packets of a given flow should be forwarded along the same path to avoid mis-ordering and to prevent the introduction of unpredictable latency variations.
+Specifically, the same Egress CATS-Forwarder may be sollicited to forward the packets.

 The affinity is determined at the time of newly formulated service requests.